The Good Witch's Garden: Working title

 The film was originally to be titled Good Witch 2: Magic Never Fades.

 Reception

 The film's premiere did moderately well for Hallmark Channel.
 It scored a 2.7 household rating with over 2.3 million homes, over 3.1 million total viewers and 4.2 million unduplicated viewers.
 This performance ranked it #1 in the time period as well as the second-highest-rated Prime Time cable movie of the week and day, among all ad-supported cable networks.
 The film boosted Hallmark Channel to rank #3 in Prime Time for the day, and #5 for the week.

+Dove.org declared the film approved for all ages, saying "It is comical at times and serious at others, but truly entertaining."